Finnish profanity

-Profanity in Finnish is used in the form of intensifiers, adjectives, adverbs and particles.
-There is also an aggressive mood that involves omission of the negative verb ei while implying its meaning with a swear word.
+Profanity in Finnish is used in the form of intensifiers, adjectives, adverbs and particles, and is based on varying taboos, with religious vulgarity being very prominent.
+It often uses the aggressive mood which involves omission of the negative verb ei while implying its meaning with a swear word.

+Most words in Finnish can be used euphemistically in place of profanity by preceding it with voi (an interjection meaning "oh!"), for example voi paska!, which translates to "oh shit!".
+This also applies for vieköön (third person singular imperative of the verb viedä "to take"), an example of this is the phrase hiisi vieköön (may the goblin take it).
+However, this was more prominent in older Finnish.
+The language also has other similar non-offensive constructs like taivahan talikynttilät which means "tallow candles of heaven", as well as having many non-offensive curse words.

-Contemporary Finnish profanity often has old origins; several such words have Pagan roots that after Christian influence were turned from names of deities and spirits to profanity and used as such.
+Contemporary Finnish profanity often has old origins; many words have Pagan roots that, after Christian influence, were turned from names of deities and spirits to profanity and used as such.
 In general, the etymology of Finnish swears can be traced either from these formerly religious words or from ancient Finnish words involving excretion or sexual organs or functions.
+In context of other Nordic countries, Finns rank second, behind Sweden, when it comes to frequency of using profanity.

-Nowadays, few Finns know of the origins and intended original use of the words, though such definitions have since been compiled in Suuri kirosanakirja ("the great dictionary of profanities").
+A list of Finnish profanity has been compiled in Suuri kirosanakirja ("the great dictionary of profanities").

-People of countries neighboring Finland often consider Finnish swear words harsher than their own, and even use heavily mispronounced versions of them, most notably perkele.
-Native Finns tend to consider the harshness exaggerated, while others use it to their advantage.

-Finns swear more than their Nordic neighbors or Central Europeans, reaching the same level as Scots or Russians.